MIRECC / CoE

 The mission of the Rocky Mountain Mental Illness Research Education and Clinical Center (MIRECC) is to study suicide with the goal of reducing suicidal ideation and behaviors in the Veteran population.
 Towards this end, the work of the Rocky Mountain MIRECC is focused on promising clinical interventions, as well as the cognitive and neurobiological underpinnings of suicidal thoughts and behaviors that may lead to innovative prevention strategies.

-Suicide Risk Assessment & Management
+Suicide Risk Assessment and Management